-Occasionally things go wrong and need resetting and owners of Teslas are familiar with the need to reset the computers.
+Occasionally things go wrong and need resetting and owners of Tesla's are familiar with the need to reset the computers.
 However even that can not cure all problems.

-Car doors with frame-less windows typically drop the window slightly when opening and then once the door is closed, the window closes itself.
-These windows are found on a number of Teslas.
-It does this for a couple of reasons but the main reason is the window drop ensure the window is clear of the body work when opening, and secondly the seal it makes with the rubber seal is better than simply closing onto the rubber seal.
+Car doors with frame-less windows like typically drop the window slightly when opening and then once the door is closed, the window closes itself.
+These windows are found on a number of Tesla models.
+It does this for a couple of reasons but the main reason is the window drop ensures the window is clear of the body work when opening, and secondly the contact it makes with the rubber seal is better if the window closes slightly when shut rather than simply closing onto the rubber seal.